prathushan/WP-Site-Inspector-Agent/README.md

 **Automatically detect and fix errors directly from logs.**

-- Parses your logs for **file names** and **line numbers**
+✨Parses your logs for **file names** and **line numbers**
-- Opens affected files and **auto-fixes** issues with LLMs
+✨Opens affected files and **auto-fixes** issues with LLMs
-- Takes an automatic backup (`.bak`) of the file
+✨Takes an automatic backup (`.bak`) of the file
-- If anything goes wrong, **auto-restores the original** version
+✨If anything goes wrong, **auto-restores the original** version
-- Compatible with all major WordPress themes and plugins
+✨Compatible with all major WordPress themes and plugins
-- Handles common errors like undefined variables, missing includes, deprecated functions
+✨Handles common errors like undefined variables, missing includes, deprecated functions
-- Displays status updates: Pending, Fulfilled, Failed
+✨Displays status updates: Pending, Fulfilled, Failed
-- Works with custom-coded themes and plugins
+✨Works with custom-coded themes and plugins
-- Designed for both novice and advanced developers
+✨Designed for both novice and advanced developers

 > Powered by your preferred model: OpenAI, Claude, Gemini, DeepSeek, or OpenRouter — via your own API key (BYOK)